KintCark/STABLE_DIFFUSION_FORGE_ANDROID_TERMUX/README.md

-I fixed it all u gota do is navigate to the modules folder and replace the launch_utils.py file with the modified version
+I fixed it all u gota do is navigate to the modules folder and replace the launch_utils.py file with the modified version just tap Code

 1. Prerequisites
 First you have to install Termux and install PRoot.
 Then install and login to Ubuntu in PRoot